News:

 What Communication Methods Does Spokane HOPE Specialize In?

-Spokane HOPE’s preschool program helps deaf children learn to listen and speak using technology through Listening and Spoken Language and Auditory Verbal Therapy.
+Spokane HOPE’s preschool program helps deaf children learn to listen and speak using technology.
+We provide both Listening and Spoken Language and Auditory Verbal Therapy.
 Our Birth-to-3 program supports early language development with both American Sign Language and Listening and Spoken Language.

-For families and caregivers who choose to focus on teaching their child to listen and speak, Spokane HOPE is the only center in Eastern Washington dedicated to providing specialized LSL education and support for children who can benefit from these services.
+For families and caregivers who choose to focus on teaching their child to listen and speak, Spokane HOPE is the only center in Eastern Washington dedicated to providing specialized LSL education.
+We do what we can to support families & the children who can benefit from these services.

-Our expert team includes certified Teachers of the Deaf, Speech-Language Pathologists, and LSL Specialists, all holding master’s degrees in deaf education and/or Speech and Hearing Sciences.
+Our expert team includes certified Teachers of the Deaf, Speech-Language Pathologists, and LSL Specialists.
+They all hold master’s degrees in deaf education and/or Speech and Hearing Sciences.
 These specialists help deaf children become confident communicators, empowering them to thrive in the hearing world.

 How is LSL different from ASL?

-Listening and Spoken Language relies on hearing sounds to understand language, while American Sign Language uses visual cues, like hand movements and facial expressions, to communicate.
+Listening and Spoken Language (LSL) relies on hearing sounds to understand language.
+On the other hand, American Sign Language (ASL) uses visual cues, like hand movements and facial expressions, to communicate.

 What is American Sign Language (ASL)?